Rutherther/NosSmooth/README.md

 ### Game state (High level)
-The game state is built using the core, it stores useful information about the state such as the current map, entities, information about the current character.
+The game state is built using the core, it stores useful information about the state such as the current map, entities, information about the current character, mates, skills, family, group.
 The game project also has custom events that contain more information than packets would.
 In some cases, there would be no gain in information, for these packets there is no event and a packet responder should be registered instead.
 It uses NosTale data for a few features, so setting up the data provider is required.
 If no provider is found, an exception will be thrown as `ILanguageService` and `IInfoService` will not be found.

+## Extensions

+### Combat
+Attacks entities, players using techniques that execute operations.
+See `SimpleAttackTechnique` for example on how to make a technique.
+Simple technique just attacks one target by walking to it and using skills from a skill selector.

+### Pathfinding
+Finds paths on NosTale maps using A* algorithm.
+May take (walk) the given path, using `WalkCommand` in the process.

+Will support walking through more maps in the future.

 ## Commands
 The library uses commands for features that may be implemented